- Home

 Languages

+We have a clear and ambitious vision for our students.
 The MFL (Modern Foreign Languages) curriculum is designed to empower students with the ability and desire to communicate confidently in another language.
-We recognise that this is a fundamental skill to help them compete globally and achieve ‘bright futures’.
+Our aim is to provide students with a lifelong skill in language learning and to instil a sense of global citizenship.

-We have a clear and ambitious vision for our students.
 Topics and skills are coherently sequenced to build on vocabulary and key grammatical structures from Year 7 to Year 13.

 Maths

 The mathematics department at Bishopshalt strives to provide students with the confidence, enjoyment and challenge when learning mathematics, irrespective of prior attainment.
 Our pupils will develop independent thinking and logical problem solving skills, equipping them with the mathematical skills essential for everyday life.
-Our ambitious curriculum ensures success through mathematical fluency, mastery and problem solving.
+Our ambitious curriculum ensures success through mathematical fluency, reasoning and problem solving.

+Our curriculum is sequenced in six strands; Number, Algebra, Geometry & Measure, Ratio & Proportion, Probability and Statistics, with all strands coherently interlinked.
 Wherever you look in the world there is maths and we prepare students with the knowledge and, more importantly, the skills to enjoy bright futures in a world where mathematical ability is highly valued.

-Performing Arts and PE
+Performing Arts

 We offer a range of subjects in these areas.
 For more details, please click on the vision statements and curriculum maps listed under the subject areas below: